Sonic the Hedgehog (16-bit)/Development

 Debug mode, with the player transformed into a ring.

-Sonic punching the air after completing the act as an early end level celebration.
-The sprites, though unused in the final game, still exist within the ROM.
+Sonic punching the air after completing the Act as an early end level celebration.

 A prototype map.